nicolewhite/neo4j-flask/pages/deploy-heroku.md

 # Deploy to Heroku

 To deploy your application to Heroku, you should first read their [getting started with Python guide](https://devcenter.heroku.com/articles/getting-started-with-python#introduction) so that you are familiar with the deployment process.
+You'll also need to first push your code to a GitHub repository.

 Within the same directory that your application sits, in the terminal, execute `heroku create`.
 This will create a new git remote called `heroku`.
 Next, you need to add the [GrapheneDB add-on](https://devcenter.heroku.com/articles/graphenedb), which is an easy way to get set up with a Neo4j database on Heroku.